 - Go here if you’re running 1709 (Fall Creator’s Update)

-2 – Download the Windows 10 Features on Demand file (ISO file) listed there.
-Note: There may be two ISOs offered for download, I found the cabs I needed in the 1st ISO.
+Download the Windows 10 Features on Demand file (DVD or ISO file) listed there.
+Note: If there are 2 ISO files being offered, I found the cabs I needed in the 1st one.

 2 – Mount the ISO file and make sure you see the following files (if you don’t, you got the wrong ISO):

 Note: I’ve noticed since 1803, there is now a GUID in the filename, you’ll need to include that in your cmd as well (e.g. Microsoft-OneCore-DeveloperMode-Desktop-Package~31bf3856ad364e35~amd64~~.cab )

 3 – Open an elevated Command Prompt and run the following commands (replace “E:” with your mounted ISO’s drive letter)